-Describe the target population (see Glossary) as well as the geographic area to be served, and justify the selection of both.
+- Describe the target population (see Glossary) and the proposed catchment area (see Glossary), and justify the selection of both.
 Include the numbers to be served and demographic information.
-Discuss the target population's language, beliefs, norms and values, as well as socioeconomic factors that must be considered in delivering programs to

-Describe the nature of the problem and extent of the need for the target population based on data.
-The statement of need should include a clearly established baseline for the project.
-Documentation of need may come from a variety of qualitative and quantitative sources.
-The quantitative data could come from local data or trend analyses, State data (e.g., from State Needs Assessments, and/or national data (e.g., from SAMHSA's National Household Survey on Drug Abuse and Health or from National Center for Health Statistics/Centers for Disease Control reports).
-For data sources that are not well known, provide sufficient information on how the data were collected so reviewers can assess the reliability and validity of the data.
+Discuss the target population's language, beliefs, norms and values, as well as socioeconomic factors that must be considered in delivering programs to this population. - Document the need for an enhanced infrastructure to increase the capacity to implement, sustain, and improve effective substance abuse prevention and/or treatment and/or mental health services for the proposed target population in the proposed catchment area.
+Documentation of need may come from local data or trend analyses, State data (e.g., from State Needs Assessments), and/or national data (e.g., from SAMHSA's National Household Survey on Drug Abuse and Health or from National Center for Health Statistics/Centers for Disease Control reports).
+For data sources that are not well known, provide sufficient

-Non-tribal applicants must show that identified needs are consistent with priorities of the State or county that has primary responsibility for the service delivery system.
-Include, in Appendix 5, a copy of the State or County Strategic Plan, a State or county needs assessment, or a letter from the State or county indicating that the proposed project addresses a State- or countyidentified priority.
-Tribal applicants must provide similar documentation relating to tribal priorities.

-Check the NOFA for any additional requirements.
+- information on how the data were collected so reviewers can assess the reliability and validity of the data. - Describe the service gaps, barriers, and other problems related to the need for infrastructure development.
+Describe the stakeholders (see Glossary) and resources in the target area that can help implement the needed infrastructure development. - Non-tribal applicants must show that identified needs are consistent with priorities of the State or county that has primary responsibility for the service delivery system.
+Include, in Appendix 5, a copy of the State or County Strategic Plan, a State or county needs assessment, or a letter from the State or county indicating that the proposed project addresses a State- or county-identified priority.
+Tribal applicants must provide similar documentation relating to tribal priorities. - Check the NOFA for any additional requirements.